 Keep a check on your dietary habits

 A healthy body leads to a healthy mind.
 I’ve written before about the PEMS framework (physical, emotional, mental, and spiritual) and how the physical dimension is at the base of everything.
 Even if you are a proponent of dualism, you must agree that the material part of our brains ultimately resides on our bodies, inside our heads.
-The kind of fuel we pour into our bodies determines how our body will function and with it, our mind and our emotions.
-Be mindful of what you eat and drink; be deliberate about what you introduce in your system.
+The kind of fuel we pour into our bodies determines how our body will function and, with it, our mind and our emotions.
+Be mindful of what you eat and drink; be deliberate about what you introduce to your system.
 Healthy nutritional habits will help you attain mental satisfaction and clarity.

 Seek help from self-growth books and videos

-Self-help books and videos are not for everyone, I get it.
+Self-help books and videos are not for everyone; I get it.
 Some people dread “wasting time” getting information about things that they believe they should know naturally.
 The problem is, most people don’t know or understand the ideas presented in many of these books.